-Strategy In actively managing the fund, the investment manager combines macroeconomic, market and fundamental analysis to adjust exposure to asset classes and geographic areas, and to select investments that appear to offer aboveaverage growth prospects, particularly in relation to trends in financial markets.
+Strategy In actively managing the fund, the investment manager combines macroeconomic, market and fundamental analysis to adjust exposure to asset classes and geographic areas, and to select investments that appear to offer above-average growth prospects, particularly in relation to trends in financial markets.

 Sustainability approach The investment manager integrates environmental, social and governance (ESG) criteria factors as a core element of its strategy.
-In particular, the investment manager assesses potential investments based on a proprietary ESG scoring method, their alignment with the UN's Sustainable Development Goals and, for funds in which it may invest, their exclusion or inclusion policies.
+In particular, the investment manager assesses potential investments based on a proprietary ESG scoring method and, for funds in which it may invest, their exclusion or inclusion policies.